Consultation on the co-design of MOOCs

 - To ask how educational technologies might contribute to this

 The purpose of the Community Researcher and Teacher Professional Development workshops were to listen to the experiences of those already working in education in Lebanon.
 Workshop participants were for the most part representatives from NGOs and researchers (for the first workshop) and teachers (for the second).
-Nuanced with personal and professional anecdotes, the reflections given by workshop participations provided a detailed picture of life as a community researcher, or teacher, the challenges they face and opportunities they look for.
+Their reflections provided a detailed picture of life as a community researcher, or teacher.
+Using their personal and professional experiences, they explained the challenges they face and opportunities they look for.

 Professor Diana Laurillard (UCL), Dr Eileen Kennedy (UCL) and Dr Maha Shuayb (CLS) introduced the first workshop A Consultation on Community Researcher Courses Through Technology (MOOCs and Blended Learning).
 Prior to the workshop, they asked participants to watch examples from pre-existing MOOCS on FutureLearn and Edraak, and consider the following questions: